-AASLD develops evidence-based practice guidelines and practice guidances which are updated regularly by a committee of hepatology experts and include recommendations of preferred approaches to the diagnostic, therapeutic, and preventive aspects of care.
+AASLD develops evidence-based practice guidelines, practice guidances, and patient guidances to share recommended approaches to the diagnostic, therapeutic, and preventive aspects of care.
 View the AASLD Policy here.

 AASLD guidelines use clinically relevant questions, which are then answered by systematic reviews of the literature, and followed by data-supported recommendations.
-The guidelines are developed by a multidisciplinary panel of experts who rate the quality (level) of the evidence and the strength of each recommendation using the Grading of Recommendations Assessment, Development, and Evaluation system (GRADE).
+The guidelines are developed by a multidisciplinary panel of experts who rate the quality (level) of the evidence and the strength of each recommendation using the Grading of Recommendations Assessment, Development, and Evaluation system.

 AASLD guidance statements are put forward to help clinicians understand and implement the most recent evidence based on comprehensive review and analysis of the literature.
 Recently AASLD has published guidances on aspects of a topic that lacked sufficient data to perform systematic reviews.
-Many guidelines published before 2014 are being updated as guidances.

 - Alcohol-Associated Liver Disease